 What's the difference between whole grains and refined grains?
-Whole varieties basically have all original parts attached to the kernel, which includes the endosperm, the germ and the bran.
+Whole varieties are the complete kernel which includes the endosperm, the germ and the bran.
 This substantially increases the fiber content, both soluble and insoluble, providing a longer burning energy source without causing sudden blood sugar spikes common with refined grains.

 For high heat cooking, the tropical saturated fats are our first choice such as coconut oil and red palm oil (not to be confused with palm kernel oil).